emvaugh2/Python-Study-Notes/README.md

 Project 3 - Magic 8-Ball

 We created a script that would generate random answers like a Magic 8-Ball.
 We first had to import the `random` package for Python in order to use the `random.randint()` command.
 We used this to generate a number from 1 - 9 for each of the random answers the 8-Ball would give for the user's yes or no question.
 I used a match case statement for all 9 answer choices.
 I put the script in this repo.
 I would like to tailor the script to actually ask the user their name and question but I don't think these projects have an IDE.
 They just run the script.

+Project 4 - Sal's Shipping

+This one was also pretty easy.
+I was able to solve it pretty much by myself besides something I overlooked with the pricing.
+But we had a company that had 3 different shipping methods that varied in price based on the weight.
+So we need to create 3 different if statements to choose the shipping method and how much that method would cost based on weight.
+Then it should print that shipping total.
+So you also had to predefine a weight and a variable for the total parameter.
+It was pretty straightforward.
+You can check out my code in the repo.

 __________________________